Kammeroper Frankfurt

-The Kammeroper Frankfurt (Frankfurt Chamber Opera) is a free opera ensemble in Frankfurt, Hesse, Germany, founded in 1982 by its director Rainer Pudenz.
+The Kammeroper Frankfurt (Frankfurt Chamber Opera) is an unattached opera ensemble in Frankfurt, Hesse, Germany, founded in 1982 by its director Rainer Pudenz.
 The company plays at various venues.
+The regular conductor is Daniel Stratievsky.

 History

 After working as an assistant director at theatres in Freiburg, Stuttgart and Essen, Pudenz founded the Kammeroper in 1982, first directing Telemann's Pimpinone which he directed at a Frankfurt school.
 The hallmarks of Kammeroper productions are the use of satirical-comical devices and "unconventional, uninhibited music theatre far removed from stiff stage dogma" In order to break down threshold fears and make it possible to experience opera as a Gesamtkunstwerk of language and music, Kammeroper Frankfurt performs all operas in German in the tradition of Walter Felsenstein, which has since become a unique selling point in the local opera landscape.
 The performances are meant to open up to the audience "an artful-sensual experience, an immediate access and pleasurable experiences with these musical works of art."
 The Kammeroper has put on more than 80 productions since its foundation, including world premieres, as of 2010.
 In 2019, Julija Domaševa was the first woman to conduct there, in Rossini's L'equivoco stravagante.